![]() | ||||||||||||||||||||||||

 4) number of gallons purchased and price per gallon;

-5) Illinois Motor Fuel Tax as separate item if the purchase documentation is from other than a retail outlet; and
+5) Illinois Motor Fuel Tax as separate item if the purchase documentation is from other than a retail outlet;

 c) Claimants must retain purchase documentation in conjunction with claims based upon motor fuel used for a nontaxable purpose.
 In making a claim, claimants must show total purchases, deducting the gallonage used upon public highways or waters, the difference being the net amount upon which the claim is based.
 Claimants must retain among their books and records documentation of all purchases, payments, bulk storage withdrawals and proof of usage for a period equivalent to that during which an assessment can be issued under the Law, from the date of issuance of the claim or refund.
 This information must be made available to Department employees upon request.
-Failure to keep or provide such records will result in denial of claims and recovery of any claims paid.
+Failure to keep or provide the records will result in denial of claims and recovery of any claims paid.
 In addition, the Department may recover any claims erroneously paid.

 g) Any person who purchases motor fuel in Illinois and uses that motor fuel in another state and that other state imposes a tax on the use of such motor fuel shall be reimbursed and repaid the amount of Illinois tax paid on the motor fuel used in such other state.
-Reimbursement and repayment shall be made by the Department upon receipt of adequate proof of taxes paid to another state and the amount of motor fuel used in that state.
-Evidence supporting the claim must include both a copy of the tax return filed with such other state and a copy of the cancelled check or a receipt acknowledging payment of the tax due on said tax return.
+Reimbursement and repayment shall be made by the Department upon receipt of adequate proof of taxes directly paid to another state and the amount of motor fuel used in that state.
+Evidence supporting the claim must include both a certified copy of the tax return filed with such other state by the claimant and a copy of either the cancelled check paying the tax due on such return, or a receipt acknowledging payment of the tax due on such tax return.
+The provisions of this subsection (g) shall not apply to taxes paid on returns under Section 13a.3 of the Law.
+(Section 13 of the Law)

-k) For claims based upon taxes paid on or after January 1, 2001, no claim based upon the use of undyed diesel fuel shall be allowed except for claims for the following:
+j) No claim based upon the use of undyed diesel fuel shall be allowed except for claims for the following:

 1) Undyed diesel fuel used: in a manufacturing process, as defined in Section 2-45 of the Retailers' Occupation Tax Act, wherein the undyed diesel fuel becomes a component part of a product or byproduct, other than fuel or motor fuel, when the use of dyed diesel fuel in that manufacturing process results in a product that is unsuitable for its intended use; or for testing machinery and equipment in a manufacturing process, as defined in Section 2-45 of the Retailers' Occupation Tax Act, wherein the testing takes place on private property.